lvgl/lvgl/docs/details/widgets/switch.rst

    describe the knob(s).
 By default, the knob is square (with an optional corner radius) with side length equal to the smaller side of the slider.
 The knob can be made larger with the ``padding`` values.
-   Padding values can be asymmetric too.
+   Padding values can be asymmetric as well.

 .. _lv_switch_usage: